mdreece/compify/README.md

 **A Blender addon for easier/better compositing in 3D space.**
 This addon was originally created by **Nathan Vegdahl** and **Ian Hubert**.
 Without their work, this unofficial version would not exist. **All credit to them.**

+**THERE ARE LIMITATIONS WITH THIS ADDON.
+MAIN KNOWN IS NO MIRRON REFLECTIONS ATM.
+THERE ARE OTHERS HERE AND THERE**

 ---

 <img width="383" height="213" src="https://github.com/user-attachments/assets/8fb013da-f923-4d66-9a96-b6798e73da52" alt="Main UI Preview" />